vincentlepage/aws_lambda_api/README.md

 - Terraform installed
 - Python 3.6

-## Licence
+## License

-This software is provided under the Apache 2.0 licence See Licence.md
+This software is provided under the Apache 2.0 license.
+See License.md for details.